FlimmyB/fastAPI_socialmedia_project/README.md

 4) run `alembic revision --autogenerate -m "Initial migration" `
 5) run `alembic upgrade head`
 6) Enter the src directory by running `cd src`
-7) Now you can start the app by running `uvicorn run main.py:app --reload`
+7) Now you can start the app by running `uvicorn run main:app --reload`
 8) Succes!
 Your fastAPI server is up and runnig!